sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

 ```
 **Explanation of the script above**

-The provided Jenkins Pipeline script defines a series of tages for a continuous integration and continuous delivery (CI/CD) process.
+The provided Jenkins Pipeline script defines a series of tags for a continuous integration and continuous delivery (CI/CD) process.
 Let's break down each stage:

 Agent configuration: